 Uranium-235 is a naturally occurring isotope of Uranium metal.
 It is the only fissile Uranium isotope being able to sustain nuclear fission.
-Uranium-235 is the only fissile radioactive isotope which is a primordial nuclide existing in the nature in its present form since before the creation of Earth.
+Uranium-235 is the only fissile radioactive isotope which is a primordial nuclide existing in nature in its present form since before the creation of Earth.

 CAS Number: 15117-96-1